Concerts and Events

 SPRING 2023 CONCERT

 What’s the difference between opera and musicals?
 They were conceived in two different worlds but now often crisscross the divide.
-The Contra Costa Chorale directed by Cindy Beitmen and accompanied by Martin Morley and guest instrumentalists, will present a concert of music from the Golden Age of opera and noteworthy Broadway musicals.
-We will sing a chorus from the first surviving opera written in 1600 by Jacopo Peri, as well as grand opera choruses by Verdi, Smetana, Bizet and Mascagni.
+The Contra Costa Chorale directed by Cindy Beitmen and accompanied by Martin Morley and guest instrumentalists, presented a concert of music from the Golden Age of opera and noteworthy Broadway musicals.
+We sang a chorus from the first surviving opera written in 1600 by Jacopo Peri, as well as grand opera choruses by Verdi, Smetana, Bizet and Mascagni.
 Then on to the Great White Way and the bright lights of Broadway with pieces by Cole Porter, John Kander, Thomas “Fats” Waller, George and Ira Gershwin, Jonathan Larson, Jerry Bock, and Cy Coleman.
 In this concert we took a look at the differences and commonalities between these two great musical genres.

 FALL 2022 CONCERT